 When my daughter was a teenager, I remember almost every time she went to the mall, she would stop by the candy store, Morrow's Nut House, and buy some Tiger Butter.

 I don't know if her quest to find the recipe for this wonderful candy was sparked by the closing of the store.
 Or, by the sheer deliciousness to enjoy it whenever she wanted to.
-All I know is that, I am so glad she did get the recipe for all of us in the family to enjoy.
+All I know is that I am so glad she did get the recipe for all of us in the family to enjoy.

 I love to make treats for Christmas and these were perfect in my Christmas Gift Boxes this year.
-Three ingredients is all the recipe calls for, almond bark, peanut butter, and semi-sweet chocolate chips.
+Three ingredients are all the recipe calls for, almond bark, peanut butter, and semi-sweet chocolate chips.
 So simple yet so yummy!

 - 24 oz. package Almond Bark